minimapletinytools/smarties/README.md

 Smarties is a general purpose [behavior tree](https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence,_robotics_and_control)) library written in Haskell.
 The library supports utility AI for advanced decision making.
 Smarties implements many of the design patterns outlined in this [paper](https://course.ccs.neu.edu/cs5150f13/readings/dill_designpatterns.pdf) and some that aren't.

 Behavior trees are written in a DSL built with the **NodeSequence** monad.
-Monadic return values are used for computing utility.
+Monadic return values are used for computing utility and passing state between nodes.

 ## Example
 ```haskell